 Nothing is more terrifying than the serious injury of a child in an automobile accident.
 Unfortunately, children and teenagers are all too often victimized by Fort Lauderdale bicycle accidents.

 The National Highway Traffic Safety Administration reports the number of serious and fatal bicycle accidents continues to climb – more than 600 riders are killed each year and another 50,000 are injured.

-Fort Lauderdale Bicycle Accident Attorney Richard Ansara knows far too many of these accidents involve children.
-Most of these are the fault of careless, inattentive or negligent drivers.
+Fort Lauderdale bicycle accident attorney Richard Ansara knows far too many of these accidents involve children.
+Bicycling accidents involving children are often the fault of careless, inattentive or negligent drivers.
 The U.S. Department of Transportation reports 70 percent of fatal bicycle accidents occur in urban areas, and nearly three-quarters occur during daylight hours.

 Each year, about 150 children are killed in bicycle accidents – and more than 17,000 are injured.
 Florida has consistently ranked among the deadliest states in the nation for bicycle accidents, with the Miami-Fort Lauderdale area continuing to rank among the nation’s deadliest metro areas.Fort Lauderdale Bicycle Accidents: Child Safety

 - Children should wear a helmet in Florida – it’s the law.

 - Teach children the ABC Check: Air, Brakes & Chain.

 - Wear brightly-colored clothing, utilize proper lights and reflectors and see and be seen.